bldl/js-proposals/Obsidian_TC39_Proposals/Proposals/Stage 4/symbols-weakmap.md

 ### ShadowRealms, Membranes, and Virtualization

-The [ShadowRealms proposal](https://github.com/tc39/proposal-shadowrealm) disallows access to object values.
+The [[shadowrealm]] proposal disallows access to object values.
 For most virtualization cases, a membrane system is built on top of Realms-related API to connect references using WeakMaps.
 A Symbol value, being a primitive value, is still accessible, allowing membranes being structured with proper weakmaps using connected identities.

 ```javascript
 const objectLookup = new WeakMap();